ireneban/CS146_DinnerSpinner/README.md

 4. On each restaurant info page, gallery  will added by using JavaScript.
 5. No template for CSS was used on this website.
 6. Responsive design was added.
+7. each restaurant info page CSS needs to be fixed.

 Last Update: Nov 25, 2017.
 Mijeong Ban